scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

-Scar the creature with death magic.
-The target makes a stamina save against your spellcasting roll.
-On failure they take 2 wounds and a wound die in damage, adding a wound die for every critical rolled.
-On success they take half damage, rounding down.
-If this deals at least 3 wounds the target gains a random Lesser Wound, or a random Greater Wound if it deals 5 or more.
+touch a creature, causing mortal wounds to open.
+Make a spellcasting roll against the creatures stamina save.
+On success they take 2 wounds and a wound die in death damage, adding a wound die for every critical rolled.
+On failure they take half damage, rounding down.
+If this deals at least 3 wounds the target gains a random lesser wound, or a random greater wound if it deals 5 wounds or more.

 Add a wound die for every level above 3rd.